Training & Events

 Connecting Systems for Better Care

-Early bird registrations available until 30 June 2025
+Early bird registrations are available to 30 June

 This conference will extend the discussion to the wider health sector and the different systems of care that intersect with palliative care.
 Aged care, primary health, oncology, dementia care, disability services, paediatrics, and Aboriginal and Torres Strait Islander health are all growing aware of the role they can and need to play in someone’s palliative care journey.